Symptoms and diagnosis of kidney cancer

 - Weight loss

 Testing for kidney cancer when you have no symptoms is called screening.
 There is no national kidney cancer screening programme in Ireland at present.
-Talk to your GP if you feel you or your family are at high risk.
+Talk to your GP if you’re worried about kidney cancer.